karmakrafts/Krypton/README.md

 ## Credits
 Some parts of this project are based on the work of other great people.
 In this part of the README I want to thank them and show a list of my inspirations etc.
 - [trixnity-openssl-binaries](https://gitlab.com/trixnity/trixnity-openssl-binaries) - The OpenSSL binaries are acquired by the publications of this repository
-- [trixnity-crypto-core](https://gitlab.com/trixnity/trixnity/-/tree/main/trixnity-crypto-core?ref_type=heads) - The integration of OpenSSL over multiple target is heavily inspired the builscript code
+- [trixnity-crypto-core](https://gitlab.com/trixnity/trixnity/-/tree/main/trixnity-crypto-core?ref_type=heads) - The integration of OpenSSL over multiple targets is heavily inspired that builscript code

 ### Dependencies
 Also a few dependencies are needed to make this project work.
 Below this text you can see a list of these project with author and license (by the time the dependency was added):